glpi-project/docdev/source/plugins/objects.rst

 Define an object
 ++++++++++++++++

-Objects definitions will be stored into the ``inc/`` or ``src/`` directory of your plugin.
-It is recommended to place all class files in the ``src`` if possible.
-As of GLPI 10.0, namespaces should be supported in almost all cases.
-Therefore, it is recommended to use namespaces for your plugin classes.
-For example, if your plugin is ``MyExamplePlugin``, you should use the ``GlpiPlugin\Myexampleplugin`` namespace.
-Note that the plugin name part of the namespace must be lowercase with the exception of the first letter.
-Child namespaces of ``GlpiPlugin\Myexampleplugin`` do not need to follow this rule.

-Depending on where your class files are stored, the naming convention will be different:
+In older (< 10.0.0) GLPI versions:
-- inc: File name will be the name of your class, lowercase; the class name will be the concatenation of your plugin name and your class name.
+Objects definitions will be stored into the ``inc/`` directory of your plugin.
+File name will be the name of your class in lowercase; the class name will be the concatenation of your plugin name and your class name.

 For example, if you want to create the ``MyObject`` in ``MyExamplePlugin``; you will create the ``inc/myobject.class.php`` file; and the class name will be ``MyExamplePluginMyObject``.
-- src: File name will match the name of your class exactly.
-The class name should not be prefixed by your plugin name when using namespaces.
-Namespaces are supported and can be reflected as subfolders.
-  For example, if your class is ``GlpiPlugin\Myexampleplugin\NS\MyObject``, the file will be ``src/NS/MyObject.php``.

 Your object will extends one of the :doc:`common core types <../devapi/mainobjects>` (``CommonDBTM`` in our example).

 Extra operations are aslo described in the :doc:`tips and tricks page <tips>`, you may want to take a look at it.

+In newer (>10.0.0) GLPI versions:
+You are required to store your objects in the `src\` directory of your plugin.
+You need to use the `use Namespace\Class` directive to include your objects.

+For example: If you want to use Myobject in Myexampleplugin you will create the file `src/Myobject.php` containing a namespace directive `namespace GlpiPlugin\Myexampleplugin;` and the class `class Myobject {}`.
+In the `setup.php` you then reference this object with use keyword `use GlpiPlugin\Myexampleplugin\Myobject;`

+Be aware the namespaces are case sensitive and should follow the following convention: GlpiPlugin\ucfirst(Pluginname)\ucfirst(Classfile).
+This translates to: include ('Pluginname\src\Classfile.php)

 Add a front for my object (CRUD)
 ++++++++++++++++++++++++++++++++